GoogleChrome/developer.chrome.com/site/en/articles/websocketstream/index.md

 ---
-title: WebSocketStream: integrating streams with the WebSocket API
+title: 'WebSocketStream: integrating streams with the WebSocket API'
 subhead: Prevent your app from getting drowned in WebSocket messages or flooding a WebSocket server with messages by applying backpressure.
 authors:
   - thomassteiner